whatisnuclear/website/waste.md

 If it ever opens, it will fill quickly thanks to the build-up of waste throughout the last few decades and another repository will need to be constructed.
 However, there are ways around this.

+The Finns are way ahead of the rest of the world, and are responsibly building a safe deep geologic repository for all their waste.

 ### Recycling nuclear waste

 As mentioned previously, nuclear waste is over 90% uranium.
 Thus, the spent fuel (waste) still contains 90%